 In order to elicit public participation in the preparation of the Draft Annual Action Plan, public notices were published defining the development process and how persons, agencies and interested groups could participate.
-This year the County was able to post announcements regarding the CDBG program on the Planning and Community Development internet homepage, which facilitated the receipt of citizen input online.
-A series of public meetings was held in February 2008 to discuss the preparation of the Draft Annual Action Plan.
-That series included:
+This year the County was able to post announcements regarding the CDBG program on the Planning and Community Development internet homepage, which facilitates the receipt of citizen input online.
+A series of public meetings were/are being held in February/March 2009 to discuss the preparation of the Draft Annual Action Plan.
+The series of meetings includes:

-JURISDICTION DATE TIME LOCATION County/Cities Stanislaus County February 12, 2008 6:00 pm 1010 10 th St. Modesto City of Ceres February 20, 2008 5:30 pm 2321 E. Whitmore Ceres City of Newman February 7, 2008 5:00 pm 1200 Main St. Newman City of Oakdale February 25, 2008 6:00 pm 122 S. 2 nd Ave.
-Oakdale City of Patterson February 12, 2008 6:00 pm 118 North 2 nd St, Patterson City of Waterford February 28, 2008 6:30 pm 540 C St. Waterford Municipal Advisory ( Councils Denair February 5, 2008 7:00 pm 3756 Alameda, Denair Empire February 11, 2008 7:00 pm 18 S. Abbie, Empire Hickman February 7, 2008 7:00 pm Hickman Keyes February 21, 2008 7:00 pm 5463 7 th St. Keyes Salida February 26, 2008 7:00 pm 4835 Sisk Rd, Salida South Modesto February 27, 2008 6:00 pm 3800 Cornucopia Way, Mod.
+JURISDICTION DATE TIME LOCATION County/Cities Stanislaus County February 12, 2009 6:00 pm 1010 10 th St. Modesto City of Ceres February 24, 2009 10:00 am 2609 Lawrence St, Ceres City of Newman February 3, 2009 5:00 pm 1200 Main St. Newman City of Oakdale March 17, 2009 6:00 pm 110 S. 2 nd Ave.
+Oakdale City of Patterson February 25, 2009 6:00 pm 1 Plaza, Patterson City of Waterford February 26, 2009 6:00 pm 540 C St. Waterford Municipal Advisory Councils Denair February 3, 2009 7:00 pm 3756 Alameda, Denair Empire February 9, 2009 7:00 pm 18 S. Abbie, Empire Hickman February 5, 2009 7:00 pm Hickman Keyes February 19, 2009 7:00 pm 5463 7 th St. Keyes Salida February 24, 2009 7:00 pm 4835 Sisk Rd, Salida South Modesto February 12, 2009 6:00 pm 3800 Cornucopia Way, Mod.

-Public meetings were held in each of the participating Urban County jurisdictions to develop and prepare the Annual Action Plan and to ensure proposed activity consistency with the Consolidated Plan.
+Public meetings were/are being held in each of the participating Urban County jurisdictions to develop and prepare the Annual Action Plan and to ensure proposed activity consistency with the Consolidated Plan.

 The availability of the Draft Annual Action Plan for public review and comment was noticed through newspaper announcements.
-The Draft Annual Action Plan was released for its official public review and comment on March 4, 2008.
+The Draft Annual Action Plan is released for its official public review and comment period on March 3, 2009.

-Copies of the Draft Annual Action Plan were made available for review at the County Planning and Community Development Department, the Planning Departments of the Cities of Ceres, Newman, Oakdale, Patterson, and Waterford and all Stanislaus County Main Libraries.
+Copies of the Draft Annual Action Plan are made available for review at the County Planning and Community Development Department, the Planning Departments of the Cities of Ceres, Newman, Oakdale, Patterson, and Waterford and the Stanislaus County Main Library.
 The Plans will also be taken to the city councils of Ceres, Oakdale, Newman, Patterson, and Waterford for review.
-A final public hearing was held April 8, 2008 before the Stanislaus County Board of Supervisors.
+A final public hearing was held April 14, 2009 before the Stanislaus County Board of Supervisors.

-The Planning and Community Development Department considered all oral and written public comments received in preparing and revising the Plan.
-A summary of responses to public comments on the review of the Draft Annual Action Plan is included herein and entitled Summary of Citizen Comments.
-Opportunities were facilitated and or to the extent it was received, testimony given during public meetings and hearings from interested persons and agencies was considered during the Plan's revision process.
+The Planning and Community Development Department will consider all oral and written public comments received in preparing and revising the Plan.
+A summary of responses to public comments on the review of the Draft Annual Action Plan will be included herein and entitled Summary of Citizen Comments.
+Opportunities are facilitated and or to the extent it is received, testimony given during public meetings and hearings from interested persons and agencies will be considered during the Plan's revision process.